gaevoy/gaevoy.github.io/_posts/2019-08-29-mocking-via-interface-delegate-virtual-method.md

 ## Mocking via `delegate`

 For a single method, why not to pass it as a delegate like it usually done in functional programming languages.
 Moreover having a default implementation right in this class will simplify things.
-More theory is [here](https://softwareengineering.stackexchange.com/a/345490) and [here](https://stackoverflow.com/a/28644831/1400547).
+More theory is [on this StackExchange topic](https://softwareengineering.stackexchange.com/a/345490){:target="_blank"} and [on that StackOverflow answer](https://stackoverflow.com/a/28644831/1400547){:target="_blank"}.

 ```c#
 public class CustomerService : ICustomerService